animatedb/solar/README.md

     </li>
   <li>There were a few incorrect measurements for panel location on the roof.
 This mistake was not on
     the Bright Harvest drawings.
-    I also sent in some drawings, so I am not sure why the measurements were wrong.
-In any case, it helped to know the fire code walkway information so that I could install the panels correctly.</li>
+    I also originally sent in some drawings with correct measurements, so I am not sure why their measurements were wrong.
+In any case,
+    it helped to know the fire code walkway information so that I could install the panels correctly.</li>
   <li>They also shipped fewer footer connectors than were shown on the plans.
 I checked the manufacturing
     information about the racks to check what the longest span can be without footer connectors,